saitaiky/notebook/docs/docs/cloud-computing/aws/compute/lambda.md

 ### How long can an AWS Lambda function execute?

 AWS Lambda functions can be configured to run up to **15 minutes per execution**.
 You can set the timeout to any value between 1 second and 15 minutes.

+## Troubleshooting

+### Decode Authorization Message CLI

+If a user is not authorized to perform an action that was requested, the request returns a `Client.UnauthorizedOperation` response (an HTTP 403 response).
+The message is encoded because the details of the authorization status can constitute privileged information that the user who requested the operation should not see.

+To decode an authorization status message, a user must be granted permissions via an IAM policy to request the DecodeAuthorizationMessage (`sts:DecodeAuthorizationMessage`) action.